OkGoDoIt/OpenAI-API-dotnet/README.md

  * [License](#license)

 ## Status
-Added support for DALL-E 2 image generations.
+Added support for DALL-E 2 image generations and the moderation endpoint.

 Now also should work with the Azure OpenAI Service, although this is untested.
 See the [Azure](#azure) section for further details.